 - There is controversy over the safety of paraffin and the chemicals it emits

-Researchers at South Carolina State University placed paraffin candles in a small, enclosed 8 by 8 by 26 inch chamber and burned them for up to six hours.
+Researchers at South Carolina State University placed paraffin candles in a small, enclosed chamber and burned them for up to six hours.
 They found emissions of toluene and benzene, hazardous chemicals that are also present in many household items such as adhesives, printer ink, ink markers, furniture polish and nail polish.

 The NCA stands by the safety of USFDA approved food grade paraffin wax, (what candles are made from) stating that other validated scientific studies of all major candle waxes show the same basic burn behavior and that the waxes produce virtually identical combustion byproducts, both in terms of composition and amount.
 According to the Association, "No peer-reviewed scientific study has ever collected or analyzed emissions data on any candle wax, including petroleum-based paraffin, and proven them to be harmful to human health."